saphjra/atmt_2024/assignments/01/ex1.md

 Train the model for a specific use case, such as translating legal documents, by using domain-specific text.
 Manipulate the model’s logit values so that domain-relevant words have higher probabilities of being generated, while non-relevant terms have lower probabilities.
 Provide the model with a dictionary that predefines certain translations.
-When working with larger models like Chatgpt further strategies could promting the model to translate specific source words to specific target words.
+When working with larger models like Chatgpt further strategies could be prompting the model to translate specific source words to specific target words.

 ## Training output
 INFO: Epoch 059: loss 2.155 | lr 0.0003 | num_tokens 14.86 | batch_size 1 | grad_norm 64.37 | clip 0.9875